input-output-hk/smart-contract-docker-execution/docker/README.md

-Constrained build location for auto-generated dockerfiles and decoded binaries.
+This directory is the target location for auto-generated dockerfiles and decoded binaries.